csiro-wsn/tutedocs/Connectivity/CN.3-Serial_Console.md

 ## **2.6 Sample Application**

-A sample application has been provided for your convenience.
+A sample application has been provided, this application includes all the steps mentioned above.
+You can test the console by flashing it to the Arduino Sense Board.

+Sample is located in **REPO_TOP/tute_soltions/console_example/**

 # Links
 [1] https://docs.zephyrproject.org/latest/reference/usb/uds_cdc_acm.html